Pulcheria: Minority of Theodosius

-Many important events occurred during her time as augusta and her brother's reign as Emperor; however, Pulcheria's influence was mostly ecclesiastical.
-Pulcheria and her brother potentially harboured anti-Jewish sentiments, which may have contributed to laws against Jewish worship in the capital.
-Before the reign of Theodosius II, synagogues were treated as private property and protected by the imperial government.
-Theodosius enacted a law that forbade the construction of synagogues and required the destruction of those in existence.
-Pulcheria and Theodosius also ordered the execution of a group of Jews after strife among Christians emerged in Palestine.
-Kenneth Holum writes "Pulcheria had long nursed a special hatred for Jews and Nestorian Christianity, which appeared to contemporaries to be of Jewish origin, no doubt served to confirm that hatred."

-Pulcheria was also famous for her philanthropy.
-She erected many churches and buildings for the poor in and around Constantinople.
-Pulcheria's building projects in Constantinople were so vast that a whole district was named the Pulcherianai in her honour.
-As well as contributing new churches and districts to the city, Pulcheria contributed significantly to the Christian Church by reinstating bishops who were dismissed and returning the remains of others, such as Flavian, as relics of the church.
+Philostorgius says she handled imperial rescripts for her brother during his minority.
+Sozomen states that not only did Pulcheria train her brother in the duties and customs of imperial office but governed the state until her brother reached adulthood.
+This claim is taken seriously by some modern historians, while other historians argue that it was the collective advisory body, rather than Pulcheria, that directed the government.

 War with Persia

 Pulcheria's time as Augusta also was marked by war and ongoing conflict with Sassanid Persia.
-The imperial court called for war against Persia when Persian King Yazdegerd I executed a Christian bishop who had destroyed a Zoroastrian altar.
+The imperial court called for war against Persia when the Persian king Yazdegerd I executed a Christian bishop who had destroyed a Zoroastrian altar.
 Theodosius sent troops into battle, described by Socrates as "ready to do anything for the sake of Christianity."
-Though the war was inconclusive, a surviving inscription declares that Theodosius was able to conquer through his sisters' vow of virginity.
+Though the war was inconclusive, a surviving inscription declares that Theodosius was able to conquer through his sisters' vows of virginity.
 Theodosius thus made his sister's virginity a tool of war propaganda, and because of her vow to be faithful only to God, the hand of God would help Roman troops in battle against Persia.